kavia-common/educational-content-management-system-263732-263747/assets/supabase.md

 - Storage of learner profiles, learning paths, courses, modules, enrollments, and progress

 Frontend behavior:
-- The frontend reads env vars REACT_APP_SUPABASE_URL and REACT_APP_SUPABASE_ANON_KEY (or REACT_APP_SUPABASE_KEY) and initializes a browser client.
+- The frontend reads REACT_APP_SUPABASE_URL and REACT_APP_SUPABASE_ANON_KEY (or REACT_APP_SUPABASE_KEY) and initializes a browser client.
-- Authentication context looks up the user's profile from the profiles table by id = auth.uid().
+- AuthContext looks up the user's profile from the profiles table by id = auth.uid(), creating one on first login if missing.
-- Learning content is displayed via protected routes with role checks (e.g., admin-only authoring pages).
+- Learning content is behind protected routes with role checks (e.g., admin-only authoring pages).

-Security reminder:
+Security reminders:
 - Never use the service role key in the browser.
 - Enable and verify RLS on all tables before enabling browser mode.